cedar-c/aos-chat-q3/README.md

 1. replace yours `process_id` in `index.js` and `server.js`

-2. make sure your process has executed the command:
+2. make sure your `process_id` has executed the command:
    `.load-blueprint chat` and `.load chatroom.lua` and `Join("Getting-Started", "yourName")`

 3. run `node server.js`